dutchigor/pluggable-electron/README.md

 ### Further functionality
 Pluggable Electron provides a host of functions to support the full plugin lifecycle and some alternative workflows.
 A more detailed description of the full lifecycle, as well as a detailed API documentation can be found in the [wiki](https://github.com/dutchigor/pluggable-electron/wiki).

+## Demo
+A demo project using Pluggable Electron can be found here: https://github.com/dutchigor/pluggable-electron-demo.
+Also check out the with-vue branch to see an example with Vite and Vue.
+This example contains a few catches to be aware of when using packaged frontend framework so I recommend checking this out for any such framework.

 ## Roadmap

 See the [open issues](https://github.com/dutchigor/pluggable-electron/issues) for a list of proposed features (and known issues).